Existence for a Cahn-Hilliard Model for Lithium-Ion Batteries with Exponential-Growth Boundary Conditions: Preliminaries

 By Corollary \ref{cor:fracExtension}, there is an extension operator $\mathcal{T}$, defined via reflection and truncation in the variable $t$ (for each fixed point $x\in \Omega$), such that $\mathcal{T}:H^{0,0}(\Omega_{T})\to H^{0,0}(\Omega\times\R)$ and $\mathcal{T}:H^{0,1}(\Omega_T)\to H^{0,1}(\Omega\times\R)$ are linear and bounded.
 By interpolation (see Theorem 5.1 of Chapter 1 in \cite{LM-v1}), it follows that $\mathcal{T}:H^{0,s}(\Omega_T)\to H^{0,s}(\Omega\times\R)$ is linear and bounded in the topology of the interpolation norm (\ref{def:InterpNorm}).
 By a direct computation in the spirit of Corollary \ref{cor:fracExtension}, we have that $\mathcal{T}$ is also continuous in the topology defined by the norm (\ref{def:besovAnisoNorm}).
 Consequently, using the equivalence of the Gagliardo norm and Fourier norm on $\R$ (see \cite{LeoniBook}) and Fubini's theorem, we have

 (see subsection 7.1 of Chapter 1 in \cite{LM-v1} for equivalence of Fourier and interpolation norm).

 To obtain the reverse inequality to prove equivalence of the norms, we may essentially reverse the sequence of inequalities in (\ref{bdd:normEquiv}).
-In the same way that $\mathcal{T}$ was shown to be continuous, we may show that the restriction operator $\pi:u \mapsto u|_{\Omega_T}$ mapping from $H^{0,s}(\Omega\times\R)$ to $H^{0,s}(\Omega_T)$ is continuous in the interpolation norm.
+In the same way that $\mathcal{T}$ was shown to be continuous, we have that the restriction operator $\pi:u \mapsto u|_{\Omega_T}$ mapping from $H^{0,s}(\Omega\times\R)$ to $H^{0,s}(\Omega_T)$ is continuous in the interpolation norm.
 Consequently,

-where we have once again used the equivalence of the Gagliardo and Fourier norms. \end{proof} We will make use of some interpolation theorems, which provide regularity of certain quantities.
+where we have, once again, used the equivalence of the Gagliardo and Fourier norms. \end{proof} We will make use of some interpolation theorems, which provide regularity of certain quantities.
 The following result is Proposition 2.1 of Chapter 4 in \cite{LM-v2}. \begin{prop} Let $\Omega$ be an open, bounded set with smooth boundary.
 For $r,s \geq 0$ and $\theta \in (0,1),$ we have

 The same is true on domains $\Sigma_T.$ \end{prop}